Niema-Lab/SEPIA/README.md

                         ascending order).
 ```

-- _orderCheck.py_ defines several functions for used in the scripts above.
+- _orderCheck.py_ defines several functions used in the scripts above.